mbreuss/consistency_trajectory_models_toy_task/README.md

 <p style="text-align:center">From left to right: CMT with 10 Euler Steps, Multistep and Single Step prediction with CMT.</p>

 Right now the model performs significantly better with 10 steps.
 Working on improving the single step prediction.
 Lets see whats possible.
+However, even the main author of the consistency model paper noted in his recent rebuttal [link](https://openreview.net/forum?id=WNzy9bRDvG), that Consistency models work better on high-dimensional datasets.
+So it can be, that the same counts for CTM.

 ---